Share Class Information

 Class A and 529-A shares are sold with an up-front sales charge, which declines as the investment amount increases.
 For many shareholders — especially those with significant account balances — these shares are the most cost-effective way to own American Funds.

 Class C and 529-C shares do not have an up-front sales charge.
 However, if you sell (redeem) these shares before you hold them for 12 months, you will pay a 1% sales charge on the shares that you sell.
 This is called a contingent deferred sales charge, or CDSC.
 In addition, investors pay higher expenses than on Class A and 529-A shares.
 Class C shares convert to Class F-1 shares after 10 years.
-Class 529-C shares do not convert.
+Effective December 1,2017, all eligible 529-C shares will automatically convert to 529-A shares before the end of their 10-year anniversary month.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.